-- be a rising senior - be a major in economics, financial economics and economics-math, - have completed all of the prerequisites (UN3211, UN3213 and UN3412) - o For ECPS GU 4921 only ECON GU 4370 is also required - not currently be taking nor previously taken an economics senior seminar.
+- be a rising senior - be a major in economics, financial economics and economics-math, - have completed all of the prerequisites (UN3211, UN3213 and UN3412) - not currently be taking nor previously taken an economics senior seminar.

 Details about the senior seminar registration procedure can be found on the department Senior Seminar Registration page.
-Students who plan to take a seminar this spring must read the posted information, and participate in accordance with the outlined procedures and deadlines.
+Students who plan to take a seminar in Fall 2022 must read the posted information, and participate in accordance with the outlined procedures and deadlines.